ilovelili/warp-restaurant/README.md

    supertest is used for API testing and intergrated with Travis CI.

 ## Note
-    Actually this application can be totally switched to 'serverless' since Google Places API provides nearby place search and review and update review feature. <br>
+    Actually this application can be totally switched to 'serverless' since Google Places API provides nearby place search and review and update review feature.
     The server side just works as a cache server in the application.
-If we could find the corresponding data in database, we use this cached data and do not call Google API in that case. <br>
+If we could find the corresponding data in database, we use this cached data and do not call Google API in that case.
     I consider it a good practice since we want to restrict the API access to prevent the overload/overuse on a (web) api endpoint or shorten the response time sometimes in real-world applications.

 ## TBD